Krolis/dotfiles/README.md

 # dotfiles

-My development environment configuration.
+Development environment configuration.

+Forked and simplified to only basic usage.

 ## Installation

-Clone repository with `--recursive` flag or run `git submodule update --init`.

 Run `./install.bash`.
 The installation script will prompt before replacing any existing files.